alexjenni/alexjenni.github.io/_pages/teaching.md

 ##### Microeconomics for Research Students (PhD)
 TA for Profs.
 Marek Pycia and Christian Ewerhart, University of Zurich, Spring 2020 & 2021 \\
-_Required course for 1st year economics PhD students in game theory, information economics, mechanism design, and contract theory_
+_Required course for first-year PhD students in economics.
+The course covers topics in game theory, information economics, mechanism design, and contract theory_